-If you choose this option, Presentations will continuously scan the entire document for spelling errors in the background.
-Incorrectly spelled words are indicated with wavy red underlines and can be corrected at any time by right clicking on them.
+If you activate this option, the entire document will be continuously scanned for spelling errors in the background.
+Incorrectly spelled words are indicated with wavy red underlines and can be corrected at any time.
 See section "Background spell checking" (page 224).